 It is important that you eat enough food and drink enough fluids to get proper nutrition.
 This will help you to heal.
+Follow the advice that the Registered Dietitian gave you on the inpatient unit.
 Here are some important tips: